rebelsky/sams-assorted-musings-reflections/_forthcoming.md

-  get added: grading a larger assignment, reading through dossiers for candidates and conducting interviews, reviewing papers for a conference, support a student who is having severe difficulties, writing a series of recommendation letters, ...
+  get added: grading a larger assignment, reading through dossiers for candidates and conducting interviews, reviewing papers for a conference, support a student who is having severe difficulties, writing a series of recommendation letters, ....
+My [recent musing about spring break](planning-spring-break-2018) just reinforces that.
+I currently have something like 240 hours of outstanding work to do.  ...

 Almost immediate (?)

 1. Cleaning a GitHub repo.

 1. <https://www.nytimes.com/2018/03/05/smarter-living/today-do-that-one-thing-youve-been-putting-off.html>

 1. Endnotes in electronic documents (From "the end of ownership").
 And how we read.

 1. The Hartl questions.
 (Went from "Do the work; reflect."
 To "Do the work, share it with me, reflect *on these particular questions*.
-Take a long time to write, since I have to go through the whole chapter again, picking out the important things behind the schenes.)
+Take a long time to write, since I have to go through the whole chapter again, picking out the important things behind the scenes.)

-1. Goodwill.
+1. Good will.
 When you treat us as piece workers and contract employees, things break down.

 1. Codecademy Ruby tutorial.
 (I assign it; I think there are good reasons to use this kind of Tutorial; but, boy, there are many things I don't like.)
 "Puts out every element inside the sub-arrays inside `s`."